glassroom/heinsen_tree/README.md

 ### Training

-When training a model, filter out padding values to flatten mapped scores into a matrix and mapped labels into a vector, enabling you to computing classification loss at all applicable levels of depth in parallel.
-In our example with the WordNet tree:
+When training a model, filter out padding values to flatten mapped scores into a matrix and mapped labels into a vector, enabling you to computing classification loss at all applicable levels of depth in parallel:

 ```python
 import torch.nn.functional as F